aaronalbinson/fresh/src/pages/how-to-enter.md

       pixels.

-      – A separate, A4 single page editable PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.
-This should not exceed 150 words.
+      – A separate, editable (with live text) A4 single page PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.
+This should not exceed 200 words.

       – We only expect to receive PDFs and no other file types.
 If the project